 What is the 4 L’s Retrospective template?

-Conduct a retrospective session with your team to reflect on what worked, what didn’t, and what needs improvement after your last sprint.
+Conduct a retrospective session with your Agile team to reflect on what worked, what didn’t, and what needs improvement after your last sprint.
 The 4 L’s Retrospective template will help you highlight positive and negative aspects of the sprint without putting the blame on others.
 Each of your colleagues will be able to write down elements you can use later to improve your team collaboration.

 The 4 L’s stand for what you’ve: